 Atrantil is relatively new, but it’s been making some headway in the industry.
-It was developed by a Gastroenterologist and claims to relieve bloating, abdominal discomfort and changes in bowel habit.
+Developed by a Gastroenterologist, it claims to relieve bloating, abdominal discomfort, and changes in bowel habit.
 We’ve reviewed hundreds of products that claim using laxatives can promote weight loss.
 Is this one of those brands?

 With a small ingredient list, our research team wanted to understand better the benefits of the ingredients, potential side effects of the ingredients, and the research supporting the claims.
 Then, we gathered the facts and data to give you the bottom line.

 Atrantil is a dietary supplement designed to provide daily digestive support and balance.
 It claims to help you reduce bloating, abdominal discomfort, and unwanted changes in bowel habits.
 This supplement says it uses natural botanicals and is not a probiotic or digestive enzyme supplement.

 Let’s take a quick look at these ingredients.